Tatooine: Settlements

 Although the planet is sparsely populated, settlements of varying size have provided the settings for many scenes in Star Wars films.

 The first settlement to be shown is Anchorhead where many human settlers on Tatooine pursue a difficult agrarian existence on remote "moisture farms" in the desert, collecting water vapor from the atmosphere to grow crops.
 Among these moisture farmers is the young hero of the film, Luke Skywalker, who resides with his Uncle Owen and Aunt Beru at the Lars Homestead.
 The region is dangerous, with kidnappings by Tusken Raiders being a major problem, as shown in Attack of the Clones (2002), when Luke's father Anakin, lost his mother to Tusken Raiders.
 In the original film, Luke also mentions Tosche Station (or Toshi Station), which was a mechanical repair shop featured in scenes that were deleted from the final cut of the original 1977 film.
 In the deleted scenes, Luke meets his young friends and bids farewell to Biggs Darklighter, who is about to leave to the Imperial Academy.
-The Jedi Obi-Wan Kenobi is also exiled near that region, although his house is remote from other houses, as he is hiding under the alias Ben.
+The Jedi Obi-Wan Kenobi is also in self-imposed exile near that region, although his house is remote from other houses, as he is hiding under the alias Ben.

 Bestine is the "capital" of Tatooine; although it does not appear in any films, it is mentioned as "Bestine township" in the 1976 novelisation Star Wars: From the Adventures of Luke Skywalker and is featured prominently in Star Wars Galaxies video games.
+Bestine has a population of 1.5 thousand, and is the safest town on tatooine, as well as boasting the highest GDP pc on the planet.
 In the Expanded Universe, there is also a separate planet named Bestine.

-Mos Pelgo briefly known as Freetown, was a town located in the northern hemisphere of the planet Tatooine.
+Mos Pelgo briefly known as Freetown, was a town located in the northern hemisphere of the planet Tatooine, and has a small population of less than 50.
 Seen in both Star Wars: The Old Republic: Knights of the Eternal Throne and The Mandalorian.